 It is a blessing to receive guidance and teachings within the context of living traditions which have their roots firmly planted in the ancient knowledge of India.
 I offer my humble thanks and gratitude to my teachers, as well as those who came before them, within both the Yogic & Jyotisha traditions.

 I first met Swami Niranjan in 2006 while on a trip to India.
-Through his guidance over the years I feel I have learned an incredible amount about myself and life in general.
-His positivity, strength, and practicality have always been an inspiration to me.
+His positivity, strength, and practicality have been an inspiration to me ever since.

-Although I was not able to meet Swami Sivananda, Swami Satyananda’s predecessor, in this lifetime I feel a deep gratitude for his instrumental role in the preservation and dissemination of authentic yogic teachings.
-He emphasized the essential unity underlying all of the worlds’ true spiritual traditions, teaching that ultimately there is only one religion – the religion of Love.
+Although I was not able to meet Swami Sivananda (Swami Satyananda’s predecessor) in this lifetime I feel a deep gratitude for his instrumental role in the preservation and sharing of authentic yogic teachings.
+He emphasized the essential unity underlying all of the worlds’ true spiritual traditions, and taught that ultimately there is only one religion – the religion of Love.

-I would also like to offer my deep-felt thanks and homage to Hart deFouw, and his teacher Krishan Mantri, for their dedication and commitment to the preservation of ancient and authentic Jyotisha tradition.
+I would also like to offer my deep-felt thanks and homage to Hart deFouw, and his teacher Krishan Mantri, for their dedication and commitment to the preservation of authentic Jyotisha knowledge.